Solid Wood Care

 Be careful with the use of solvents, since these can dissolve underlying upholstery materials.
 Furthermore, do not use undiluted detergents, bleaching agents, ammonia and soaps intended for hard surfaces on upholstery fabrics.

-ARTLESS Velvets and Aged Velvets should be wiped with a clean dry or damp cloth or vacuumed with a soft brush.
-If the velvet crushes you can easily bring it back up with steam, a residential fabric steamer will do the trick.
+ARTLESS Velvets and Aged Velvets should be wiped with a dry or damp cloth or vacuumed with a soft brush.
+If the velvet crushes, a residential fabric steamer will do the trick and easily return it to its original form.

 ARTLESS Fabrics 4: Outdoors